RF-Nelson/splish/README.md

 The newest release of AlamoFire requires Xcode 7.3, although you can probably install an old version of the CocoaPod and it would work fine.

 ### Caveats
-On smaller screens, the "New Event" creation modal is too large for the screen and you will have to interact with the whole form.
+On smaller screens, the "New Event" creation modal is too large for the screen and you will have to zoom out (⌘ and - on a Mac) to interact with the whole form.

 Although there is no mobile-specific breakpoint, the CSS 3D effects work rather well on modern mobile devices.